Family relationships after a disaster

 Call a phone counselling service to talk about your feelings and get information and advice.

-Adapted with the permission of the Emergency Management Branch, Department of Human Services, Victorian Government.
+Adapted with the permission of the Emergency Management Branch, Services Australia, Victorian Government.